Recipients recognized for outstanding academic and professional achievements

 The David Shingler Spell First and Second Honor Graduates are the cadets whose grade-point averages are the highest in each graduating class, based on the total college record of that class.
 Recipients of the awards receive a plaque and a stipend for educational expenses at the graduate level.

 This year, two cadets tied for the prestigious title of First Honor Graduate: Cadets Steven Jones and Ashley Ruiz.
-Ruiz is also the first woman to be named First Honor Graduate at The Citadel.

 Jones is a Mechanical Engineering major from Anderson, South Carolina.
 He was part of The Citadel Honors Program, co-captain of the Pistol Team and selected as an All-American this year.
 Jones has accepted a position as a mechanical engineer with the Naval Air Systems Command, Fleet Readiness Center East, in Cherry Point, North Carolina, which plays an important role in our national defense and readiness.